lolaedun/kindergarten-days/README.md

 I thoroughly enjoyed bringing this project to life from a small idea in my head.
 A big shout out to all the tutors who helped me when my brain felt scrambled, your simple explanations made me see my code from a fresh new perspective.

-Thank you also to student services for checking in on me too!
+Thank you also to student services for checking in on me too - special shout out to Aoife!
 It was very much appreciated.